billvaglienti/ProtoGen/README.md

 - `name` : gives the typedef name of the enumeration

-- `file` : Optional attribute that gives the header file name (.h) that will be used for this enumeration.
+- `file` : Optional attribute that gives the header file name that will be used for this enumeration.
+Any extension to the `file` attribute will be ignored.
 The `file` attribute can only be used with enumerations that are global (i.e. not a child of a Packet or Structure tag).
 If `file` is not provided global enumerations are output in the main header file.
 Protogen will track the file location of the enumeration and will automatically add the necessary include directive to any module that references the enumeration.

 - `comment` : Gives a multi-line line doxygen comment wrapped at 80 characters that appears above the enumeration.